Expression

 Blocks

-A block is a sequence of statements and expressions, and it returns the value of the last expression in the block.
-A block is written as a pair of curly braces {}.
+A block is a sequence of statements and expressions enclosed in curly braces {}.
+It returns the value of the last expression in the block (note that this final expression must not have an ending semicolon).
 A block is an expression, so it can be used anywhere an expression is expected.

 // block with an empty expression, however, the compiler will